 Sharing the cooking in a student kitchen is a great idea.
 You can try things you may not otherwise have tried and you may only end up cooking once or twice a week.
 Buying ingredients for one big meal is better than buying ingredients for a different meal every night of the week.
 Just make a note of everyone’s likes and dislikes and enjoy the variety!
-Factor in your different schedules as well, so if someone is home late one evening, then have someone with an earlier finish cook, then swap accordingly.
+Factor in your different schedules as well, so if someone is home late one evening, arrange for someone with an earlier finish to cook, then swap accordingly.

 7. Consider eating less meat

 This may seem a nightmare for those meat-and-two-veg types out there but guess what… you can actually go without the meat (and enjoy it), which will save you money on your food shop.
 It’s worth a try to see how much you save by eating meat just a little less often, even if it’s only a couple of nights a week.